 Painting our Obelisks

 You may choose to leave them a natural wood color, but we decided to paint ours to add some more color to the garden.

 First, we put a coat of a good quality exterior latex primer on them.
 After all, I don't want to have to be painting these things every year since painting is one of my least favorite things.

 We chose to paint them what has become Cottage at the Crossroads signature shade of green (Bella Mint by Valspar.)
 We've painted our Adirondack chairs, an arbor, picnic table, and some exterior doors this same shade of green.
 I'm planning on planting an indeterminate cherry tomato under this one because they can get very tall.

-I got a little carried away and built four of them and had to decide where to place them in the garden.
+I got a little carried away and built four obelisks and had to decide where to place them in the garden.
 I think we'll plant some pole beans under two of them and perhaps a flowering vine under one.
 I'll leave that monumental decision up to my full time decorator, Jane!

 You may want to choose how you're going to anchor the obelisk.
 I bought some stakes at Lowe's.
 Jane and I are now shopping for some attractive birdhouses.
 Stay tuned to this blog to see the finished product which will include the birdhouses and the climbing plants.

 If you decide to build an obelisk, let me know how it turns out.

 Update: This post has been updated to correct a mistake made in the original materials list.
 We apologize for any inconvenience.